11 Best Cross Platform Mobile Development Tools

-But there are certain factors that come into play when you’re trying to decide which tool is best.
+But there are certain factors that come into play when you’re trying to decide which tool is best for cross platform app development.

 Often times, the platform that you want to build for dictates which types of tools you’ll be using.
 You’re going to use different tools depending on if you’re building for Apple or Android.

-However, modern development framework technology means that you can develop for both platforms simultaneously.
+However, cross platform development framework technology means that you can develop for both platforms simultaneously.

-There are so many different options to choose from.
-It can be difficult to narrow down which ones are the best.
+There are so many different options to choose for cross platform mobile app development.
+It can be difficult to narrow down which ones are the best for cross platform apps.

 There are four main factors that should influence your decision.